MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-serilog-3.md

     For more options, see [Sink Options](https://github.com/Azure/serilog-sinks-azuredataexplorer#options).

-1. Send data to your KQL database using the Serilog sink.
+1. Send data to your database using the Serilog sink.
 For example:

     ```csharp
     log.Verbose("Processed {@Position} in {Elapsed:000} ms.", position, elapsedMs);